addiva-elektronik/addiva-elektronik.github.io/content/posts/2024-04-02-cn9130-temp-regulation.md

 kernel, using the standard `performance` governor to manage CPU frequency scaling.

-_TL;DR: The system will will start throttling down the frequency of a core, from the maximum of 1.6 GHz, to 800 MHz when it reaches 85°C. If the core temperature exceeds 95°C, then the frequency is brought down to 400 MHz.
+_TL;DR: The system will start throttling down the frequency of a core, from the maximum of 1.6 GHz, to 800 MHz when it reaches 85°C. If the core temperature exceeds 95°C, then the frequency is brought down to 400 MHz.
 If either die on the chip reports a temperature in excess of 100°C, an emergency shutdown is triggered to protect the hardware from permanent damage._

 ## Passive Temperature Regulation